pypa/packaging.python.org/source/specifications/binary-distribution-format.rst

     the first item being the initial digits as an ``int``, and the second item being the remainder of the tag as a ``str``.

+    A common use-case for build numbers is rebuilding a binary distribution due to a change in the build environment, like when using the manylinux image to build distributions using pre-release CPython versions.

     .. warning::

         Build numbers are not a part of the distribution version and thus are difficult